travelgateX/documentation-site/content/hotel-x/howtos/quickstart/bookingflow/search.md

 _* Hotels and Destinations parameters are exclusive between them_

 ## How to request
 There are different ways to request a Search.
-Below are shown different examples for different casuistry:
+Below are shown different examples for different scenarios:

 {{% graphiql-tabs %}}